How Is Sickle Cell Disease Treated?

 - Medicine or other treatment to help prevent another stroke.

-- Physical therapy or occupational therapy (PDF) if needed to help with your child’s movement, breathing and activities of daily life.
+- Physical therapy or occupational therapy (PDF link) if needed to help with your child’s movement, breathing and activities of daily life.

 Checking learning ability